ColinFay/rgeoapi/README.md

 ##How the functions are constructed

-In the [GéoAPI](https://api.gouv.fr/api/geoapi.html), you can request for "Commune", "Département" or "Région".
+In the [GeoAPI](https://api.gouv.fr/explorer/geoapi/), you can request for "Commune", "Département" or "Région".
 All the functions are constructed using this terminology : AByB.

-* A being the output you need -- Com for "Commune" (refering to french cities), Dep for Département (for Department) and Reg for Région.
+* A being the output you need -- Com for "Commune" (refering to French cities), Dep for Département (for Department) and Reg for Région.

 * B being the request parameter -- Code for INSEE Code, Coord for Coordinates (WGS-84), Dep for Department, Name for name, Postal for Postal Code and Reg for Region.